PhilippeAssis/webdevtools/readme.md

 ####host
     webdev host <Site Url>* <Ip>

-    -h, --help    Show this help message and exit
-    -r, --remove  Removes the specified host
+    -h, --help      Show this help message and exit -r, --remove    Removes the specified host

     *required

 ####join
     webdev join <new.filename>* <target1>* <target2> <...>

-    -t, --filetype  Sets the file type (Default 'js') --comment  Sets the tag to be used for comments
-    -R Enables recursive search of files in the directory (Default False)
+    -t, --filetype    Sets the file type (Default 'js') --comment         Sets the tag to be used for comments -R Enables        Recursive search of files in the directory (Default False)

     *required